Alexandra-Myers/Combatify/README.md

 4. Trident alterations
     - Tridents can be shot from dispensers
-    - Tridents with Loyalty which fall into the void will return to their owner
+    - Tridents with Loyalty that fall into the void will return to its owner

 5. Snowball alterations
     - Snowballs now stack to 64
-    - Snowballs and eggs have a 4-tick cooldown
+    - Snowballs and eggs have a 4 tick cooldown
     - Snowballs are not rendered the first 2 ticks (hack to prevent screen flickering)
     - Made it possible to hit players with snowballs

 ### Hunger System
 1. Eating gets reset when you get hit